 Our program consists of:

-- A Russian and Polish concentration, providing at least four years of language training, and courses in Polish and Russian literature
+- A Russian and Polish major, providing at least four years of language training, and courses in Polish and Russian literature

 - A growing number of courses on Russian and East European culture, aimed at the general student audience, and fulfilling graduation requirements